ShareTraitProject/ShareTraitDatabase/queries/README.md

 > [!NOTE]
-Please note that this `queries` folder contains development versions and drafts of the data mappings for sharetrait.
+Please note that this `queries` folder contains development versions and drafts of the queries used against sharetrait db.
 > For the latest version, please refer to the latest database release folder.
 Current version: [sharatrait-database-v1](https://github.com/ShareTraitProject/ShareTraitDatabase/tree/main/sharatrait-database-v1), last modified on 2025-07-23